 - Shortness of breath

-Your doctor may order this test for other reasons as well.
+Your physician may order this test for other reasons as well.

 Autonomic testing consists of activities designed to stimulate the autonomic nervous system to produce changes in blood pressure, heart rate, breathing and sweating in a controlled setting.
 We’ll review the procedure with you before starting.